Medellín Cartel: Pablo Escobar's death (December, 1993)

 Members of Search Bloc kneeling over a deceased Escobar on December 2nd 1993 after a 16-month search effort.

 After a long, drawn-out manhunt that lasted many months; on 2 December 1993 Escobar was finally found with only one bodyguard left by his side; Limón (Alvaro de Jesús Agudelo) who was also his longtime chauffeur (driver).
 They were found hiding out in a house in a middle-class residential area of his hometown of Medellín (Carrera 79B No. 45D – 94, Los Olivos neighborhood) by Colombian special forces supposedly using tracking technology provided by the United States.
-This was a direct consequence of Escobar the day before; on his 44th birthday (Wednesday) making a call from the hideout location to his family who were being protected by the government in a luxury hotel in the nation's capital of Bogotá.
+This was a direct consequence of Escobar the day before; on his 44th birthday (Wednesday), he made a call from the hideout location to his family who were being protected by the government in a luxury hotel in the nation's capital of Bogotá.
 This was also just after the family had returned from an unsuccessful attempt to travel by plane and take refuge in Germany.
-The authorities, going off the traceable data from the hotel which received Escobar's call began to utilize an electronic tracking system in order to pinpoint the geographical positioning that the call had originated from.
+The authorities, going off the traceable data from the hotel which received Escobar's call began to utilize an electronic tracking system in order to pinpoint the geographical location where the call had originated from.
 At this time, Escobar, who now had a long beard according to witnesses, had apparently been hiding out there for almost six weeks.
-First after some initial troubleshooting, both the drug lord and Limón were eventually located the next day.
+After some initial difficulty, both the drug lord and Limón were eventually located the next day.
 Police tried to arrest Escobar upon arrival, but the situation quickly escalated to an exchange of gunfire.
-By the time Pablo and Limón escaped the inside of the building and tried to outrun the authorities on a tiled terracotta rooftop, Limón was soon shot and killed.
-Moments later Escobar himself was then shot and killed as he continued to try to make his way from the pursuing officers whilst still running across the top of the roof to escape.
+By the time Pablo and Limón escaped the inside of the building and tried to outrun the authorities on a tiled terracotta rooftop, Limón was shot and killed.
+Moments later Escobar himself was shot and killed as he tried to flee from the pursuing officers whilst still running across the top of the roof to escape.
 He was hit by bullets in the torso and feet, and a bullet which struck him in the ear, killing him.